 Frequently Asked Questions

-A: Can I come to this program from jail or under court order?
+A: Can Robin help me if I am in jail or under court order?

-Well, that depends on why you want to come to us.
-We do not take violent offenders or people only interested in the program because they have to come.
-ALL of our participants are sincere in their desire to get clean and to discover their full potentials as human beings.
-If this describes you, then sure… let’s talk.
-Most judges and probation officers will accept our program as satisfying residential inpatient treatment requirements.
-It won’t seem like it from how the order is written, but they do.
-That is because our program exceeds the requirements they are attempting to meet.
+Well, that depends on why you want to come see me, or have me come see you.
+I do not work with those only interested in services because they are required.
+If you have a sincere in desire to get clean, to heal your life, and to discover your full potential as a human being, then we should talk.
+I have visited people in jail before in Sonoma County.
+I would be willing to travel for consultations, for a fee.
+I charge $2000 per day plus transpertaion costs.
+Many judges and probation officers will welcome my input and reports, but my services alone will not satisfy court orders into residential inpatient treatment facilities.
+The program I may describe for you very well might.
+(It won’t seem like it from how the order is written, but sometimes they do.
+That is because our program exceeds the requirements they are attempting to meet.)

 A: Who are my Treatment Providers?

-Your Provider Team is comprised of qualified experts in addiction recovery and also in their own principal fields of study.
+If you live in Sonoma County, your recommended Provider Team will likely be comprised of qualified experts in addiction recovery and also in their own principal fields of study.
 A critical factor in addiction treatment success, science has shown, is the use of qualified treatment providers.
-CHI only sub-contracts to clinically trained, licensed, highly-educated, and skilled providers.
-Every member of your Provider Team— your certified addiction acupuncturists, your certified nutritionists, and your therapists—are highly skilled and educationally advanced professionals.
+Robin only refers to clinically trained, licensed, highly-educated, and skilled providers.
+Your certified addiction acupuncturists, your certified nutritionist, AOD Counsleors and your therapists—are highly skilled and educationally advanced professionals.
 All psychotherapy is provided by Marriage and Family Therapists or PhD psychologists with focused training in Cognitive-Behavioral Therapy and Family Systems Therapy.
-We do not work with “Addiction Counselors” in any of our principal treatment roles.

 A: All providers are self-employed, independent contract workers who are required to maintain their own building and malpractice insurances, offices, tax duties, and appointment calendars.
-CHI Recovery, Inc. will not accept any managerial or employer liability or obligation for any participating affiliate.
+Robin Stuart does not accept any managerial or employer liability or obligation for any referral she makes.

-Therapeutic modalities promoted within CHI’s model include, but are not limited to: Trauma specialization, Family Systems, Cognitive-Behavioral (CBT), and Transpersonal Therapies; Somatic Release Work; Dialectical Behavioral Therapy, (DBT) Group, Couples, and Family Therapies; and 12-Step Enhancement Work.
+Therapeutic modalities promoted are not limited to, but may include: Trauma specialization, Family Systems, Cognitive-Behavioral (CBT), and Transpersonal Therapies; Somatic Release Work; Dialectical Behavioral Therapy, (DBT) Group, Couples, and Family Therapies; and 12-Step Enhancement Work.

 A: Why do you say you are better than most?

-- Provider Education: Through shared treatment protocols, we get the various providers “on the same page” regarding treatment.
+- Provider Education: Through a shared treatment plan, the various providers get “on the same page” regarding treatment.
 This ends the battle between the providers of differing opinions.
-By providing state-of-the-art information regarding patient care, all professionals work in tandem, instead of at cross-purposes.
+By providing state-of-the-art information regarding patient care, all professionals can work in tandem, instead of at cross-purposes.

 - Psycho-pharmacological and nutritional support: Evidence dictates that Campral, a non-addictive or emotionally-interrupting drug, assists the brain in regenerating quicker.
 It also helps patients by reducing the intense cravings associated with addiction.
 Amino acids help patients to stabilize through reparation of their digestion and absorption—also key in supportive detox and core strengthening.
 We can advise you in ptent requests with your physician.

-- Demographic outreach: CHI™ serves individuals of all ages, 14 years old and older, and addresses associated symptoms and groupings frequently associated with addiction, including depression, dual diagnosis, and conduct disorders in adolescents, high conflict couples, blended families, LGBT clients, and extended and genetic families.
+- Demographic outreach: Robin serves individuals ages, 10 years old and older, and addresses associated symptoms and groupings frequently associated with addiction, including depression, dual diagnosis, and conduct disorders in adolescents, high conflict couples, blended families, LGBT clients, and extended and genetic families.

 - Comprehensive 360 Degree Treatment Plan: